bmageshvec/SpringBootRestAPI/HELP.md

    docker rmi -f $(docker images -q)
 10. Single command to remove all containers, images, networks, and unused resources: docker system prune -a -f --volumes
+11. Runs a command inside a running container docker exec -it <mysql-container-name> mysql -uroot -prootpassword
+12. Ensure the app service can resolve mysql-db.
+From the app container: docker exec -it <app-container-name> ping mysql-db